Mattel's New Baby Monitor Uses AI To Soothe Babies and Lawmakers Aren't Happy About It - Slashdot

 ... given that those who program this robotic surrogate parent will be the one's molding these children's minds, and therefore, will know a priori how the resultant adolescent and then adult will behave and preform.

-The merely named the product wrong (Score:3)
+The merely named the product wrong (Score:5, Funny)

 It should have been called A Young Lady's Illustrated Primer [amazon.com].